cybusio/tutorial-how-to-use-client-certificates-for-mqtt-over-tls-with-connectware/README.md

-# How to use Mutual TLS (mTLS) Authentication with MQTT and Cybus Connectware
+# MQTT Mutual TLS Authentication with Cybus Connectware

 With a security-first approach to DevOps a company may decide to avoid exchange of sensitive information in their network for authentication and authorization.